survivejs/react-book/manuscript/getting_started/04_deleting_notes.md

 ![Notes with delete controls](images/react_06.png)

 They won't do anything yet.
-That's the next step.
+Fixing that is the next step.

 ## Communicating Deletion to `App`

 Now that we have the controls we need, we can start thinking about how to connect them with the data at `App`.
-In order to delete a note, we'll need to know its id.
+In order to delete a `Note`, we'll need to know its id.
 After that we can implement the logic based on that at `App`.
 To illustrate the idea, we'll want to end up with a situation like this:

 ![`onDelete` flow](images/bind.png)

 T> That `e` represents a DOM event you might be used to.
 We can do things like stop event propagation through it.
 This will come in handy as we want more control over the application behavior.

+T> [bind](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/bind) allows us to set the function context (first parameter) and arguments (following parameters).
+This gives us a technique known as **partial application**.

 To achieve the scheme, we are going to need a new prop at `Notes`.
 We will also need to `bind` the id of each note to the `onDelete` callback to match the logic.
 Here's the full implementation of `Notes`: